C# – Get and send JSON with HttpClient

 Code language: C# (cs)

-Note: You have to install the System.Net.Http.Json nuget package if you’re using a framework version before .NET 5.
+Note: You have to install the System.Net.Http.Json package if you’re using a framework version before .NET 5.

 These extension methods use System.Text.Json for serialization.
 They simplify things by abstracting away the common steps involved in sending and getting JSON.
 Compare this approach with the manual way of doing it (see the What if you want to use Newtonsoft? section below).